 The PS5 SoC, by comparison, utilizes the same 8x Zen 2 CPU setup but clocked at 3.5GHz.
 The GPU architecture again mirrors the Series X but drops to 10.28 teraflops.
 In addition, while the RAM matches the Series X, the PS5 has a custom 825GB SSD.

 Things are a lot more even when looking at first-party games or, in the case of the Series X, Xbox One games that have been optimized for Series X and Series S. This includes Gears 5, which is as close to a full display of what the Series X is capable of as you can get right now.
-The Coaltion’s gory shooter features up to 2160p dynamic resolution scaling.
+The Coalition’s gory shooter features up to 2160p dynamic resolution scaling.
 It’s further enhanced with ray-tracing lighting and reflections, gorgeous auto HDR, a 60fps-locked campaign, and up to 120fps in multiplayer.

 The PS5, meanwhile, has a number of exclusives that show off its hardware.
 Demon’s Souls and Spider-Man: Miles Morales are the two big hitters.
 Both can run in native 4K quality mode with ray-tracing at a capped 30fps or in performance mode at 60fps with a dynamic frame rate.
 Insomniac Games also patched in a Performance RT mode for Spider-Man: Miles Morales.
-It enables ray-tracing at 60fps, though with a further reduced resolution and less in-game objects such as traffic and pedestrians.
+It enables ray-tracing at 60fps, though with a further reduced resolution and fewer in-game objects such as traffic and pedestrians.

 The PS5 and Series X both offer more ways to tune your graphics settings than any console to date.